CoalitionArma/Coalition-Reforger-Framework/docs/CVON_MISSION_SETUP_TUTORIAL.md

 - **Check**: Group has valid callsign configuration
 - **Check**: Frequency container exists for the group

-### Debug Commands

-Enable debug logging in the CVON component for detailed troubleshooting information.

 ### Console Error Messages

 Monitor the console for CVON-related errors: